panzerdp/dmitripavlutin.com/content/posts/156-vue-show-hide-element/index.md

 Unfortunately, you can no longer can `v-show` directive because it applies only `display: none` style.

-A viable solution is to use `:class` binding that is pretty flexible in Vue.
+But a viable solution is to use `:class` binding, which is pretty flexible in Vue.
 When the object literal `{ className: boolValue }` is assigned to the `:class`, Vue would apply the `"className"` as a class to the element if `boolValue` is `true`.

-Assign a CSS class `invisible` having the `visibility: hidden` style to the element when you want it hidden.
+Let's create a CSS class `invisible` having the `visibility: hidden` style.
+Then, using the `:class` binding and an object literal you can apply the `invisible` class to an element:

 ```vue{1-2}
 <template>